Wentworth Point planning controls

 At its meeting of 11 May 2020, Council considered a report on a draft amendment to the Homebush Bay West DCP and accompanying planning agreement which will deliver public benefits such as the continuation of the free community shuttle bus service, new public open space, road improvement works and spaces for a child care and community facilities.
 Council resolved at this meeting that the draft DCP amendment and draft planning agreement could proceed to the exhibition phase of the planning process.
 The Council report and associated attachments detailing the proposed changes can be viewed through the link below.
 Refer to Item 18.2 starting on page 345.

-Council staff are preparing the necessary exhibition documents and it is anticipated that the public exhibition will commence in July 2020 and run for 28 days.
+Council staff are preparing the necessary exhibition documents and it is anticipated that the public exhibition will commence in August/September 2020 and run for 28 days.
 During the public exhibition period, the community will have the opportunity to comment on the proposed DCP changes and draft planning agreement and make a formal submission.
 In particular, Council will be inviting the community to provide specific feedback on the water recreation facility and / or indoor multipurpose courts that are proposed as part of the planning agreement.
 Further details about the exhibition and submission process will be provided in due course so please check this page for the latest information.

 14-16 Hill Road - Planning Proposal